Fueling Innovation

 Powered entirely by philanthropy, these early- and mid-stage grants are among the few resources available to fund high-risk, high-reward projects that fall outside the bounds of government agencies or are too early in their development for private-sector investment.
 Successful projects have launched major research enterprises, generated patents and start-up companies, and driven policy changes benefiting communities and ecosystems around the world.

-Expanding the grant-making capacity of these programs, including the new program in the Institute for Sustainable Societies, is one way the school can begin to have an immediate impact on the most critical challenges facing people and the planet.
+Expanding the grant-making capacity of these programs, including the new program in the Sustainable Societies Institute, is one way the school can begin to have an immediate impact on the most critical challenges facing people and the planet.

 Safe at the Source